Variation of Tamagawa numbers of Jacobians of hyperelliptic curves with semistable reduction: The Tamagawa number formula

-\begin{proposition} Let $(T,S,+F)$ be a positive simple BY tree satisfying parity condition \condB{} with associated lattice $\Lambda=\Lambda_T=\H_1(T,S)$, and let $m$ be the greatest common divisor of the sizes of the $F$-orbits in $S$.
-Then $\H^1(F,\Lambda)$ is cyclic of order $m$, and the map induced by the intersection length pairing is the zero map. \begin{proof} First, note that the exact sequence on homology of a pair gives an exact sequence where $\Z[S]$ is the free $\Z$-module on $S$ and the right-hand map is the sum-of-coordinates map.
-Taking $F$-fixed points, we obtain a sequence and we identify the right-hand group as $0$ by Shapiro's lemma. $\Z[S]^F$ is generated by the sums of elements in each $F$-orbit $\omega$, which maps to $\#\omega$ in $\Z$, and hence we see that $\H^1(F,\Lambda)$ is cyclic of order $m$, generated by the cocycle associated to $(1-F)y$ for any choice of $y\in S$.
+where $\Z[S]$ is the free $\Z$-module on $S$ and the right-hand map is the sum-of-coordinates map.
+Taking $F$-fixed points, we obtain an exact sequence where the right-hand group vanishes by Shapiro's lemma. $\Z[S]^F$ is generated by the sums of elements in each $F$-orbit $\omega$, which maps to $\#\omega$ in $\Z$, and hence we see that $\H^1(+F,\Lambda)$ is cyclic of order $m$, generated by the cocycle associated to $(1-F)y$ for any choice of $y\in S$.